 When kept in an aquarium, Yellow Tangs may become territorial towards other tankmates if their tank is too small or lacks hiding places for them to retreat to when feeling threatened.
 It is important to provide plenty of rockwork and live plants to help reduce aggression levels between different species.

-See also What is Yak Animal
+See also What is Yeti Crab Animal

 Overall, Yellow Tangs are relatively easy to care for provided they are given sufficient space to swim around freely and have enough hiding places within their tank environment.
 With proper care and maintenance, these fish can provide years of enjoyment for any aquarist!